orlicekm/CsharpCourse/Lectures/Lecture04/PITCHME.md

 +++
 ## Object-relational mapping
+* *Programming technique*
-* programming technique for converting data between incompatible type systems using object-oriented programming languages
+  * For converting data between incompatible type systems using object-oriented programming languages
-* creates, in effect, a "virtual object database"
+* Creates *"virtual object database"*
-* can be used from within the programming language
+* Can be used from within the programming language

 ---
 ## Entity Framework
 * Object-relational mapping framework